Faculty Profile

 Professor of Theatre & Dance

-Bogad’s performances have covered topics such as the Egyptian revolution, the Haymarket Square Riot, the FBI’s COINTELPRO activities, and the Pinochet coup in Chile, and have received grant support from the Puffin Fund, Network of Ensemble Theatres, Bay Area Theatre Artists Fund, U.C.
+Bogad has performed and led “tactical performance” workshops in twenty countries on five continents.
+His performances have covered topics such as the Egyptian revolution, the struggles of indigenous immigrant farmworkers in the United States, George Orwell and the Spanish Civil War, climate disaster, the Haymarket Square Riot, the FBI’s COINTELPRO activities, and the Pinochet coup in Chile, and have received grant support from the California Arts Council, San Francisco Foundation, Creative Work Fund, Puffin Fund, Network of Ensemble Theatres, Bay Area Theatre Artists Fund, U.C.
 Institute for Research in the Arts, the British Academy and the British Arts and Humanities Research Council.
-His newest piece, Economusic: Keeping Score, has been performed in NYC at the Austrian Cultural Forum and the Hemispheric Institute for Performance and Politics, and at festivals in Helsinki, São Paulo, Buenos Aires, Santiago, at SF MOMA, and Barcelona.
-His play, Cointelshow: A Patriot Act, was published by PM Press and recently performed at the San Francisco Mime Troupe’s Studio and in New Orleans for ArtSpot Productions.
+His Economusic: Keeping Score, has been performed in NYC at the Austrian Cultural Forum and the Hemispheric Institute for Performance and Politics, and at festivals in Helsinki, São Paulo, Buenos Aires, Santiago, at SF MOMA, and Barcelona.
+His play, Cointelshow: A Patriot Act, was published by PM Press and performed at the San Francisco Mime Troupe’s Studio and in New Orleans for ArtSpot Productions.
+The Mondo Bizarro production of this piece was coproduced by Emerson Arts.

-, analyzes the international campaigns of performance artists who run for public office as a radical prank.
-That book, and his many articles on political performance, are used in college classes internationally.
-His new book, Tactical Performance: On the Theory and Practice of Serious Play, analyzes and critiques the use of guerrilla theatre/art for human/civil rights, social justice, labor, and environmental campaigns.
+Bogad’s first book, Electoral Guerrilla Theatre: Radical Ridicule and Social Movements, analyzes the international campaigns of performance artists who run for public office as a radical prank.
+That booka and his many articles on political performance are used in college classes internationally.
+His second book, Tactical Performance: On the Theory and Practice of Serious Play, analyzes and critiques the use of guerrilla theatre/art for human/civil rights, social justice, labor, and environmental campaigns.
+His third book, Performing Truth: Works of Radical Memory for Times of Social Amnesia is a collection of his scripts from the last twenty years, with commentary by an international group of scholars and artists.
 He also wrote and produced a documentary, Radical Ridicule: Serious Play and the Republican National Convention.

 Books by L.M.
 Bogad: